Kosmosaik/ProgressCrawl/ROADMAP.md

 - Blueprint system for Lean-To Shelter.
 Adds a blueprint. when clicking on blueprint you'll see a small window with required items to complete the shelter.
 - Hunger & Thirst System
 - Eat / Drink System
+- Add defense values and other stats to armor/equipment.
+- Add more items that are going to exist in the starting zone
+- Add all variables, properties/values etc on all items/equipment/character stats in preparation for crafting/gathering and exploring updates.
+Armor/PDEF, crafting modifier attributes/stats and more.

 ---